enum314/nemesis/README.md

 - `GITHUB_TAG` - Release tag to fetch (default: latest)
 - `GITHUB_TOKEN` - Optional token for private repositories

-This ensures your bot is always running the latest release with all dependencies properly installed.
+This ensures your application is always running the latest release with all dependencies properly installed.

 ## 🏗️ Template Structure